Creamy soft with a toffee-like swirl made with a homemade apple syrup — Caramel Apple Cheesecake is one of my favorite things around the holidays.

-Cheesecake is another family favorite, so during this apple season I thought a combination of the two treats would be wonderful.
-This cheesecake has a traditional batter, but then I fold in a freshly made caramel apple concoction that has fall flavors all over it.
-The batter is layered into the pan in two stages and bakes up creamy with a hint of syrupy caramelized sugar and dotted apples throughout.
+Cheesecake is super delightful anytime of year, but especially during apple season.
+This cheesecake has a traditional batter, but then I folded in a freshly made caramel apple syrup that has tons of fall flavors and is super quick to put together.
+The batter is layered into the pan in two stages, and bakes up with a hint of caramelized sugar and dotted with cinnamon apple goodness.

 Caramel Apple Syrup

 2 apples – gala, granny smith or honey crisp

 4 tablespoon butter

 24 ounces cream cheese, room temperature

 1 cup granulated sugar

 1 teaspoon almond extract

 1. Preheat oven to 325 degrees.
 Wrap outside of springform pan in foil.
 In a food processor, pulverize all crust ingredients together into fine crumbs.
 Pour into springform pan and press into bottom.
 Bake in oven for 10 minutes, remove and let cool.